Why Cairo

 Best Time to Go

-October through April avoids peak heat and keeps air quality manageable.
-Early morning starts help with crowd control at mosques and markets, while evenings along the Nile stay comfortable.
+October through April avoids peak heat and keeps conditions more comfortable.
+Early morning starts help with crowd levels at mosques and markets, while evenings along the Nile are usually easier for group activities.

 Group Logistics